DeusArcana/100-days-of-code/log.md

 - Doing Introduction to the Redux in [FreeCodeCamp](https://freecodecamp.org)
 - So, is an entire framework for the entire state of an application.
 It may make things way easier.

+### Day 83: May 5, 2019

+- Doing Introduction to the Redux in [FreeCodeCamp](https://freecodecamp.org)
+- For a framework that makes states management more easy, is really complex.